Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/authorization/_consumer.md

 You can see that the plugin added the `X-Consumer-Id` and `X-Consumer-Username` as request headers.

 {:.note}
-> It is possible to make consumer mapping optional and non-authorizing by setting the configiration parameter [`config.consumer_optional=true`](/hub/kong-inc/openid-connect/configuration/#consumer_optional).
+> It is possible to make consumer mapping optional and non-authorizing by setting the configuration parameter [`config.consumer_optional=true`](/hub/kong-inc/openid-connect/configuration/#consumer_optional).